Pycatchown/writeUps/FCSC2020/rootkitty/README.md

----
-layout: post
-title:  "Rootkitty"
-date:   2020-05-04 08:00:00 +0200
-categories: writeup
----

 # Hello Rootkitty - FCSC 2020

-This is Pycatchown here, for a writeup of a one of the most point-worthy pwn challenges of this year's FCSC edition.
+This is Pycatchown here, for a writeup of one of the most point-worthy pwn challenges of this year's FCSC edition.
 It's a kernel based exploitation challenge.